 Allow yourself to be dazzled by the glittering displays of Toronto’s light showcases.
 Check out the Toronto Light Festival, running from January 17 until March 1 at the historic Distillery District near the waterfront, and warm up with some Mexican delicacies at El Catrin or grab some grub at the Mill St. Brew Pub.
 Alternatively, Light Up The Beach at the Beaches Boardwalk showcases over 80,000 radiant lights strung up through the trees lining Lake Ontario’s shores.
 This event was created to invite Torontonians to visit the waterfront even during the chilly winter season.
 Light Up The Beach runs until February 23.
 At Ontario Place, lose yourself in the 3rd annual Winter Light Exhibition on the West Island, and see fascinating exhibits inspired by the theme "Cocoon".

 The Toronto Islands may not be the obvious choice for a winter’s day destination, but they supply just as much fun in frigid February as they do in balmy July (and they have far fewer crowds!).
-Take the ferry to Ward Island, and traverse the cross country ski trails, skate on the lagoon, or simply walk around and enjoy a different perspective of the city and its famous skyline.5
+Take the ferry to Ward Island, and traverse the cross country ski trails, skate on the lagoon, or simply walk around and enjoy a different viewpoint of the city and its famous skyline.

 This Family day Weekend, take pleasure in the many winter wonders that Toronto’s Waterfront has to offer.
 Whether you decide to try your luck at ice fishing, get some fresh air on the islands, or soak up the culture of Toronto’s Waterfront exhibitions, make sure that you take a moment to appreciate the magnificent Great Lakes alongside the people that you call family.